stfc-aeg/LiveX/docs/LiveX_Sequencer.md

 # Live_Data

 The live_data image previewer is also available through the sequencer.
 It is important to remember that the variables here apply only to the preview images seen, and not the saved data, which is always the full region and resolution.
-You could use this to define a specific region of interest, increase the resolution, or automatically change the colour map; for example, if you know that during a sequence a certain area will become of interest, or you want to save some processing power with lower resolution images before a certain temperature.
+You could use this to define a specific zoom, increase the resolution, or automatically change the colour map; for example, if you know that during a sequence a certain area will become of interest, or you want to save some processing power with lower resolution images before a certain temperature.
 When changing any detail with the live_data adapter, it requires an argument for which processor (which accepts the output from one camera) is being referred to.
 The processors aren’t named but are defined in order from the config – you can access these with `self.processors[x]` where x is (indexed from 0) the number in the list of processors.

 | Attr Name | Description |